 The most successful sales training programs emphasize the importance of generating high-quality leads, which are key for shortening your sales cycle.
 High-quality leads are the most likely prospects to close, and they’re the ones that have the best potential to stay loyal to your company for a lifetime.

-Timing plays a major role in the sales process.
+Timing plays a major role in establishing a great sales process.
 As you evaluate your sales cycle, it will become apparent how much time prospects should be spending in each part of the sales funnel.
 This is important information to share with your sales teams.
 If they rush in to close the sale too quickly, they stand a chance of losing it.
 However, if customers are allowed to linger too long in any part of the sales cycle, they’re bound to cool off and shop elsewhere.
-A tailored sales process ensures that your customers acquire a sense of trust and value as they move through every part of the sales funnel.
+A tailored sales playbook ensures that your customers acquire a sense of trust and value as they move through every part of the sales funnel.